tutors-sdk/setu-compsci-catalogue/tutors/unit-2-clusters/topic.md

-# Computing and Mathematics Modules Clusters
+# Computing and Mathematics Module Clusters